cloudfoundry-attic/cf-abacus/lib/aggregation/launcher/README.md

-instance-launcher
+abacus-instance-launcher
 ===

-Lauch multiple instances of an application and set its CF VCAP env variable to simulate an application running in multiple instances on Cloud Foundry.
+Launch multiple instances of an application and set their CF VCAP env variables to simulate how applications run in multiple instances on Cloud Foundry.

-Usage
----

-TODO document usage